 California State Capitol

-I walk back down to Old Sacramento – where the bar was last night – and in the daylight I can now see it’s just old buildings preserved and turned into bars, restaurants and (tat) shops.
+I walk back down to Old Sacramento where the bar was last night.
+In the daylight I can now see it’s just old buildings preserved and turned into bars, restaurants and (tat) shops.
 It’s very well done from a historical perspective but mostly it’s a shopping mall.
 There’s an old riverboat on the river, a few old trains plus a couple of museums but I didn’t fancy visiting them.
 It’s well done and the district is worth seeing as part of the history of the city.
 I grab lunch at a Subway and then it’s back to the hotel to pick up the car and drive to Napa.

 Into Wine Country

-After settling in I call and try to pay my Golden Gate toll in advance of when I will travel over it in a couple of days time, but find I can’t because you have to be precise about the time you actually cross.
-As I don’t know this yet, the service assistant suggests I pay after crossing – I must remember to do that…
+After settling in I call and try to pay my Golden Gate toll in advance of when I will travel over it in a couple of days time.
+I find however that I can’t because you have to be precise about the time you actually cross.
+As I don’t know this yet, the service assistant suggests I pay after crossing.
+I must remember to do that…

 It’s still only 4 pm so to kill some time I decide to go to the Century Napa Valley cinema as I want to see Sicario.
 The film’s great and the cinema is pretty good as well.
 I stop off in a supermarket on the way back for tomorrow’s breakfast, then go back to the hotel and check out some local bars for dinner on the web.